The GPP's program is composed of four thematically structured units:

 Signing up for a Course

-The official course registration for the second half year of 2019 starts on June 18, 2019.
+The registration phase for courses in the first half of 2020 starts on Tuesday, December 10, 2019.
 Applications arriving before that day will not be considered.
 Please note that to be able to sign up and participate in the courses, you have to be registered with the General Postgraduate Program.

 To sign up for a course, please use OpenOLAT.